Skip to main content

 ONTAP Mediator

-Secondary ONTAP cluster hosting the mirror CG
+• Secondary ONTAP cluster hosting the mirror consistency group

-To summarize, ONTAP Mediator is used for the following purposes:
+ONTAP Mediator is used for the following purposes:

-ONTAP Mediator 1.7 can manage ten cluster pairs for the purpose of business continuity. |
+Note ONTAP Mediator 1.7 can manage ten cluster pairs for business continuity.

-When the ONTAP Mediator is not available, you cannot perform planned or automated failovers.
-The application data continues to synchronously replicate without any interruption to for zero data loss. |
+Note When the ONTAP Mediator is not available, you cannot perform planned or automated failovers.
+The application data continues to synchronously replicate without any interruption for zero data loss.

 The following figure illustrates the design of SnapMirror active sync at a high level.